SelinaAndrews/FundUS/README.md

 ### What are the features of FundUS?

-In it's current state (Beta version 0.3.1), FundUS has the following features:
+In it's current state (Version 1.0), FundUS has the following features:

-- reconstruct surfaces described by point measurements from the dig and group them by geological horizons
+- reconstruct surfaces described by point measurements from the dig
 - display single findings at their measured location and differentiate the finding categories through the use of different symbols
 - display group findings as a single symbol and list their composition in an info bar to the side
 - show an info bar for further information on both single and group findings
 - show a coordinate system with the square meter grid used at the digsite
 - switch between different camera modes, including orthographic and perspective view, fixed or free camera, and preset camera locations like top-down view
+- completely overhauled user interface
+- support for XLSX and CSV file types as databases
+- support for any database schema by mapping columns to required information (minimum: X/Y/Z coordinates, ids for single finds)
+- assign rule-based symbols within the application
-- filter the objects in the scene by geological horizons and finding categories
+- filter by own rules instead of static categories
+- load photogrammetry data (both georeferenced and manually referenced within in the application)

 ### What is needed to run FundUS?

-- a Microsoft Access database with the data from the digsite (see section Data format)
+- a Microsoft Access, XLSX or CSV database with the data from the digsite
 - Java Runtime installed
 - Direct X Runtime 10 (or higher) installed
 - a Windows operating system (currently only tested on Windows 10)
 - port 2020 needs to be free

-### Data format

-FundUS expects it's Microsoft Access database to be formatted according to the schema of the workgroup Floss.
-A database for test usage is currently worked on and will be added soon.

 ## Planned development

-- create a test database
-- convert blueprints in Unreal visualization software to C++
+- save and load rule configurations
+- change symbols for group finds
+- edit rules

 ## Software libraries and Unreal plugins used